bombbomb/bombbomb-javascript-openapi/docs/PromptsApi.md

 var apiInstance = new Bombbomb.PromptsApi();

-var listId = "listId_example"; // String | The list id to attach the bot to.

 var emailId = "emailId_example"; // String | The default email to use.

 var name = "name_example"; // String | The name of the bot.